react-navigation/react-navigation.github.io/versioned_docs/version-7.x/upgrading-from-6.x.md

 };
 ```

+### Improved RTL support

+Previously, various UI elements used the `I18nManager` API to determine the writing direction.
+However, this API doesn't work well on the Web as the writing direction can be different for a specific subtree and hence can't be determined globally.

+The `NavigationContainer` now accepts a `direction` prop to specify the direction of the layout instead of relying on the `I18nManager` API.
+It also exposes this value via `useLocale` hook for use in your own components.

+See the [navigation container docs](navigation-container.md#direction) for usage.

 ### The `options` callback gets `theme`

 The `options` callback now receives the `theme` object to allow customizing the UI elements specified in the options: